scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 ---
 title: Sjabloonfuncties
-description: Hierin worden de functies beschreven die u kunt gebruiken in een Azure Resource Manager sjabloon om waarden op te halen, te werken met teken reeksen en cijfers en implementatie gegevens op te halen. ms.topic: conceptual ms.date: 10/24/2019 ms.openlocfilehash: a9501517672d3ea80a29979ce6b1439c4cc0010e ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/17/2019 ms.locfileid: "74150658"
+description: Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information. ms.topic: conceptual ms.date: 11/19/2019 ms.openlocfilehash: cf263bff72677778433d4ef2f3cee8135fe3ab06 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/20/2019 ms.locfileid: "74224187"
 ---
-# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager-sjabloon functies
+# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager template functions

-In dit artikel worden alle functies beschreven die u kunt gebruiken in een Azure Resource Manager sjabloon.
-Zie de [syntaxis van sjablonen](template-expressions.md)voor meer informatie over het gebruik van functies in uw sjabloon.
+This article describes all the functions you can use in an Azure Resource Manager template.
+For information about using functions in your template, see [template syntax](template-expressions.md).

-Zie door de [gebruiker gedefinieerde functies](resource-group-authoring-templates.md#functions)om uw eigen functies te maken.
+To create your own functions, see [User-defined functions](resource-group-authoring-templates.md#functions).

 <a id="array" aria-hidden="true" />
 <a id="coalesce" aria-hidden="true" />